hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

 using :option:`CSS_REWEIGHT: true`.
 This should work out of the box for both scale and PDF variations.
 If numerical issues are encountered, one can try to increase :option:`CSS_REWEIGHT_SCALE_CUTOFF` (default: 0).
 This disables shower variations for emissions at scales below the value.
-An improved accuracy for shower variations at very low scales can be achieved by using :option:`CSS_ALPHAS_FREEZE_MODE=1`, see :ref:`CS Shower options`.
 An additional safeguard against rare spuriously large shower variation weights is implemented as @code{CSS_MAX_REWEIGHT_FACTOR} (default: 1e3).
 Any variation weights accumulated during an event and larger than this factor